Shared by A Flokk family · 7 days · 21 activities

 Ed's Real Scoop

 This beloved ice cream shop on Hammersmith Avenue in The Beach makes everything in-house with seasonal ingredients, and the lineups are a neighbourhood institution on warm evenings.
-The brown butter a
+The brown butter and salted caramel flavours are made for adults who claim they are getting ice cream for the kids.

 Toronto Zoo

 Canada's largest zoo is home to over 5,000 animals across 10 geographic regions, and a full visit easily fills a morning and early afternoon without feeling rushed.
-The Canadian Domain section with mo
+The Canadian Domain section with moose, polar bears, and wolves is a highlight that kids from outside Canada especially love.

 Ripley's Aquarium of Canada

 Finish your Toronto trip at Ripley's Aquarium near the CN Tower, where the Dangerous Lagoon tunnel lets you walk beneath thousands of sharks and rays in a slow-moving conveyor belt travelator.
-The tou
+The touch pools and jellyfish galleries give younger kids quieter moments alongside the big dramatic exhibits.

 Save places, plan days, forward booking emails.
 Built for families.